 After the second verse is heard, we're taken directly into the first proper refrain, which premiers John and Paul's background vocals for the first time.
 Their "oh-oh" backing vocals are almost too intrusive on George's lead vocals, but end up working nicely as a compliment to them.

 The 'verse/ refrain/ verse' pattern continues until we reach what we would expect to be another refrain.
-This becomes an 'alternate refrain' that is used for the songs' conclusion.
-The last line of the last verse changes from the songs' title to "I've discovered I'm in love with you."
+This becomes an 'alternate refrain' that is used for the song's conclusion.
+The last line of the last verse changes from the song's title to "I've discovered I'm in love with you."
 The word "you," which is usually where the eighth measure of the verse begins becomes the beginning of the seven-measure 'alternate refrain."
-After the title of the song finally appears, we hear a doubly repeated set of "oh-oh" background vocals before the climax resolution in the home key.
+After the title of the song finally appears, we hear a doubly repeated set of "oh-oh" background vocals before the climactic resolution in the home key.
 And now we can finally breathe.

 George Harrison did quite well in maintaining good pitch despite the fast-paced melody lines.
-George Martin opted to maintain double-tracking on his voice throughout the song in both the mono and stereo mix of the song, which is different from many of the other tracks on the soundtrack where he faded in the double-tracking sparingly for needed effect (see "Tell Me Why," "And I Love Her" and "If I Fell").
+George Martin opted to maintain double-tracking on his voice throughout the song in both the mono and stereo mixes of the song, which is different from many of the other tracks on the soundtrack where he faded in the double-tracking sparingly for needed effect (see "Tell Me Why," "And I Love Her" and "If I Fell").

 Paul McCartney's bass work is next to be commended because of its intricate counter-melody skillfully weaved in-between the fast-moving multiple chord changes throughout the song.
 His high background harmonies are also 'spot on' as usual which, paired with Lennon's lower harmonies, create a suitable counter-melody in itself.
 Adding a touch of reverb to these vocals sets it off quite nicely against the otherwise dry recording.

-John Lennon's Bo Diddley-esque rhythm guitar work, although a little heavy-handed and behind the beat at times, adds a sophisticated feel to the song as well as propels the track to a rocket's pace.
-It's quite apparent that, for a song that was viewed as such a 'throwaway,' a lot of thought and rehearsal went into it.
+John Lennon's Bo Diddley-esque rhythm guitar work, although a little heavy-handed and behind the beat at times, adds a sophisticated feel to the song as well as propelling the track to a rocket's pace.
+It's quite apparent that, for a song viewed as such a 'throwaway,' a lot of thought and rehearsal went into it.